 What We Offer

-– TNVR (Trap-Neuter-Vaccinate-Return) Free rabies vaccine and spay/neuter surgery for free-roaming cats in Buncombe County.
-Cats are eartipped, vaccinated, and returned to their outdoor home.
+– TNR (Trap-Neuter-Return): Free rabies vaccine and spay/neuter surgery for free-roaming cats in Buncombe County.
+Cats are ear-tipped, vaccinated, and returned to their outdoor home.

 Working Cat Placement

 Have a barn, stable, warehouse, or other shelter you need protected from pests?
 Or would you love to help a cat in need but can’t bring it inside?
 Hire a Community Cat!
-There is no adoption fee, and our healthy, sterilized, semi-social cats will work for nothing more than daily water and food (available through our pet food pantry), protection from the elements, and infrequent veterinary care.
-Contact Eric at email@example.com (828-808-0160) for more information!
+There is no adoption fee, and our healthy, sterilized, feral or semi-social cats will work for nothing more than daily water and food (available through our pet food pantry), protection from the elements, and infrequent veterinary care.
+Contact Eric at email@example.com or (828) 301-3377 for more information!

-- If you know of or care for community cats in your neighborhood or at your business – start TNR immediately, before an additional litter is born which will need resources and care that is already thin.
-CONTACT US to find out how!
+If you know of or care for community cats in your neighborhood or at your business – start TNR immediately, before an additional litter is born which will need resources and care that is already thin.
+Email firstname.lastname@example.org to find out how!

-- TNR is the method of humanely trapping feral cats, having them spayed or neutered, vaccinated for rabies and then returning them to their colony to live out their lives.
+- TNR is the method of humanely trapping feral cats, getting them spayed/neutered, vaccinated for rabies, and then returning them to their colony to live out their lives.

 - TNR has been practiced for decades in the U.S. and is successfully practiced in hundreds of communities and in every landscape and setting around the world.

 - It offers a long-term solution.
-It stabilizes and reduces the population, improves the cats’ lives, saves taxpayer dollars, and address neighbors’ concerns.
+It stabilizes and reduces the population, improves the cats’ lives, saves taxpayer dollars, and addresses neighbors’ concerns.

-- Removing feral cats (whether by trap and kill, euthanize, feeding bans, rescue, relocation to another site or place in a sanctuary – called the ‘vacuum effect) – does not end up lowering the number of feral cats.
+- Simply removing or relocating feral cats does not lower the number of feral cats.
 New cats replace the old ones and nothing much changes in terms of overpopulation and nuisance behavior.
-There is something about the location that brought the original cats there that will keep bringing more cats to the location, whether it is shelter or food source.
+There is something about the location that brought the original cats there (a safe shelter or food source) that will keep bringing more cats to the location.

-- Trying to rescue all of the feral and free-roaming cats and find them homes or sanctuary is impossible given their numbers and limited socialization.
+- Trying to rescue all of the feral and free-roaming cats to find them homes or sanctuary is impossible given their numbers and limited socialization.

-- TNR also involves a colony caretaker who provides food, adequate shelter and monitors the cats’ health.
+- A well-managed TNR program involves a colony caretaker who provides food and adequate shelter, and monitors the health of the cats.

 - TNR has been shown to be the least costly way of stabilizing feral cat populations.
-Lower euthanasia rates at local shelters, fewer complaint calls for animal control and the use of a large volunteer work force all save money for municipalities which means taxpayer dollars.
+Lower euthanasia rates at local shelters, fewer complaint calls for animal control, and the use of a large volunteer work force all save taxpayer dollars.